WZEW

-WZEW (92.1 FM) is an adult album alternative-formatted broadcast radio station licensed to Fairhope, Alabama, serving Mobile, Alabama metropolitan area.
-WZEW and sister station WNSP broadcast from the former Smith Bakery building in Mobile, Alabama, and WZEW's transmitter is south of Theodore, Alabama.
+WZEW (92.1 FM) is an adult album alternative-formatted broadcast radio station licensed to Fairhope, Alabama, serving the Mobile, Alabama metropolitan area.
+WZEW and sister station WNSP broadcast the two-story building at 824 Western America Dr. (the stations were previously located at the former Smith Bakery building on Dauphin St.) in Mobile, Alabama, and WZEW's transmitter is south of Theodore, Alabama.

 The station was launched as WABF-FM on August 28, 1966, as a simulcast of sister station WABF.
 In the 1970s, it became an urban dance-formatted station as WGOK, and then religious as WHSP.
-In the early 1980s, the station was renamed WZEW (on air as 92ZEW) and began broadcasting an eclectic mix of alternative and local music. it was purchased again and returned as WZEW.
+In the early 1980s, the station was renamed WZEW (on air as 92ZEW) and began broadcasting an eclectic mix of alternative and local music.
+It was purchased again and returned as WZEW.
 It has broadcast alternative and local music ever since.

 WZEW is owned and operated by Dot Com Plus, LLC, and is the only remaining locally owned music station based in Mobile.
-As of 2018, Dot Com Plus, LLC added two new stations 96.5FM THE CRAB which plays Rock and Blues genres and 92.5FM THE SOUL which plays R&B.
+As of 2018, Dot Com Plus, LLC added two new stations 96.5FM THE CRAB which plays Rock and Blues genres and 92.5FM which previously played Soul and R&B as The SOUL of Mobile but has since been rebranded as 92.5 THE BANDIT which plays classic country.